louisgt/SodaPop/README.md

 ## Contributing

 SodaPop is a work in progress.
-It can be expanded by implementing new features.
-It can certainly be further optimized for performance and memory.
-If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact me at louis.gauthier AT umontreal.ca
+It can certainly be expanded by implementing new features, and it can also be further optimized for performance and memory.
+If you have ideas for additional features, or if you are interested in contributing to the software, please contact me at louis.gauthier AT umontreal.ca

 ## License

 Copyright (C) 2017 Louis Gauthier

-SodaPop is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SodaPop is free software.
+You can redistribute it or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 SodaPop is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.